 The flight of ChammelstrationMiser 4720K Art Jamz!

 The mission of the “ChammelstrationMiser 4720K” is simple yet treacherous.
 Log in to an artboard for about 5 minutes. take a snapshot. and log off so it does not occupy a seat.
 Finally, wait 55 minutes to log back in and repeat the process.
 Effectively taking 24 pictures per day of the artboards as various people from Twitch and other vast parts of the Infochammel multi-verse began to draw upon it.

 Mission control had to step in a few times a month to give a course correction.
 In a few cases, the “ChammelstrationMiser 4720K” went temporarily offline resulting in us having to reboot and fine-tune the probe during its flight which lasted for almost 8 months in the depths of the internet.
 With a reasonably un-safe battery backup in tow; “ChammelstrationMiser 4720K” managed to capture 1345 images.
-Like any good space program we feel it is our duty to show you some of the pictures that the probe produced rather then keep them all locked away in some underground vault a 3 miles below encased in an emerald casket.
+Like any good space program, we feel we must show you some of the pictures that the probe produced rather than keep them all locked away in some underground vault a 3 miles below encased in an emerald casket.

 The pictures we are about to show are also relevant to this site as we to some extent had a hand in many of the pictures.
 Sometimes we covered the page while others we simply added onto what the community already made.
 So without any further delay here is just a sample as to what the“ChammelstrationMiser 4720K” telemetry system captured out on the vastness of the internet.

 Furthermore, you may see references to Night-Mind because the YouTuber reviews things that are spooky or strange that is on the web and Infochammel.
 Couple this was weed legalization and insane food and you’ve completed the strange yet beautiful community that was online.